Ganesh Naik: Biography

 Ganesh Naik was born on 15 September 1950 in the village of Bonkode, located in Navi Mumbai, Maharashtra, India.
 He comes from a family of farmers and began serving the people of Navi Mumbai at a young age.
 He has held various positions such as a trade union leader and served on Gram Panchayats.
 In 1994-95, he was elected as MLA in the state of Maharashtra.
-During his tenure, he served as the Minister of Environment in the Maharashtra government.
+During his tenure, he served as the Minister of Environment.
 He was re-elected as an MLA for two consecutive terms from 2004 to 2009 and 2009 to 2014.
 Throughout these periods, he held the position of Cabinet Minister for Excise, Environment, and New & Renewable Energies.
-In 2019, he was elected for his fourth term as an MLA from the Airoli constituency in Navi Mumbai.
-In the assembly elections conducted in November-2024 he won again with an amazing 1.5 Lakh votes leaving all the cantestents far behind.
-He is the only MLA from Airoli constituency to continue 5 terms.
-He has also sworn in as a cabinet minister under the Chief Minister Shri Devendra Fadanavis.
-He was among the top ten candidates who won with a record margin.
+In 2019, he was elected for a fourth term as an MLA from the Airoli constituency in Navi Mumbai.
+In the assembly elections conducted in November-2024 he won again with 1.5 Lakh votes leaving other contestants far behind.
+He is the only MLA from Airoli constituency to continue for 5 terms.
+He has also sworn in as a cabinet minister under Chief Minister Shri Devendra Fadanavis.
+He was among the top ten candidates in the election who won with a record margin.
 Ganesh Naik and his wife, Mandakini Naik, have two sons named Sanjeev Naik and Sandeep Naik.